Healthplan Spain

 cog.edimburgo@maec.es

-In the SUBJECT line, you must specify the type of residence visa you wish to apply for.
+In the subject line, you must specify the type of residence visa you wish to apply for.

 Your appointment time and date will then be confirmed via email.

 If your application is successful, you must collect your visa within two months from the date of being notified.
-If you fail to do so, it will be taken that you have renounced your visa and the procedure will be closed.
+If you fail to do so, it will be assumed that you have renounced your visa and the procedure will be closed.

 Note that only one person may attend an appointment at a time.
-If family members wish to also apply, they will each need to book an additional appointment.
+If family members also wish to apply, they will each need to book an additional appointment.

-If you are only studying in Spain for less than 90 days, depending on your nationality, you may need to apply for a Schengen Tourist Visa via the BLS International Visa Management Agency. https://blsspainvisa.com/
+If you are only studying in Spain for less than 90 days, depending on your nationality, you may need to apply for a Schengen Tourist Visa via the BLS International Visa Management Agency: https://blsspainvisa.com/

 You can only apply for a student visa up to 90 days before the desired date of entry into Spain.